biocompute-objects/bco_api/request_guides/README.md

 Code | Description | Payload
 ------------ | ------------ | ------------
-400 | the formulated request did not match its corresponding request schema | JSON of the schema for the request type 401 | the request requires user authentication which was not provided | string 403 | the request cannot be completed because the requesting user does not have permission to make the request | string
+400 | the formulated request did not match its corresponding request schema | The schema for the request type 401 | the request requires user authentication which was not provided | string 403 | the request cannot be completed because the requesting user does not have permission to make the request | string